srlinuxamericas/ac2-clab/20-vm/README.md

 Once copied, we can enter in the `~/vrnetlab/sonic` image and build the container image:

 **NOTE: The make process may take time depending on disk I/O performance of the VM/host.
-For the hands on workshop, it is recommended to use the ready to go SONIC docker image `sonic-vs-docker.tar`.**
+For the hands on workshop, it is recommended to skip the make the process and use the ready to go SONIC docker image `sonic-vs-docker.tar`.**

 ```bash
 cd ~/vrnetlab/sonic && make